How are direct debit energy payments calculated?

 Monthly energy payments can be more desirable for both energy companies and consumers as payments are smaller and more manageable compared to quarterly payments.
 But for many people, quarterly payments are preferable because they can spread out their meter reading submissions and only have to think about their energy bill 4 times a year, instead of 12.

 For those who prefer quarterly energy payments, what are their options?
-See the list of energy companies below, which shows the energy companies providing the option of quarterly payments:
+See the list of energy companies below, which shows the energy companies that did provide the option of quarterly payments—but they are generally being phased out in favour of monthly payments:

 Which energy companies allow quarterly payments?